ryukirisame/learnSystemDesign/proxy, reverse proxy, zscaler, vpn.md

 ```

 * The **client** is configured to use the proxy.
 * When the client requests data, it goes through the proxy.
+(A forward proxy creates a new request to the actual site, using its own IP)
 * The proxy fetches the data from the destination server.
 * The proxy returns the response back to the client.